opendistro/for-elasticsearch-docs/docs/elasticsearch/cluster.md

 }
 ```

 You can either use `persistent` or `transient` settings.
-Persistent settings persist through a cluster reboot, transient settings do not.
+We recommend persistent, as it persists through a cluster reboot.
+Transient settings do not.

-Shard allocation awareness prefers to separate primary and replica shards across multiple zones but if there is only one zone available like in the event of a failure, then replica shards are allocated to the only remaining zone.
+Shard allocation awareness attempts to separate primary and replica shards across multiple zones, but if only one zone is available (such as after a zone failure), Elasticsearch allocates replica shards to the only remaining zone.

-You also have the option to require that primary and replica shards are never allocated to the same zone.
+Another option is to require that primary and replica shards are never allocated to the same zone.
 This is called forced awareness.

 To configure forced awareness, specify all the possible values for your zone attributes: